 Getting the right onboarding process steps for your small business or startup can take a few attempts, but it's important to make your new hire feel welcome and ready to start their job.
 Here are the 6 onboarding steps we took at Charlie to tackle this process.

-It’s easy to think new starters will quickly catch the drift of their new role when they’ve made a strong impression during their interview, but their performance shouldn’t work against them.
+It’s easy to think new starters will quickly catch the drift of their new role when they’ve made a strong impression during their interview, but this first performance shouldn’t work against them.

-In my role at CharlieHR, I learnt that the onboarding process has to be meticulously designed to provide the right tools and knowledge for new hires to successfully pass probation and thrive in their role.
+In my role at CharlieHR, I learnt that the steps towards a good onboarding process have to be meticulously designed to provide the right tools and knowledge for new team members to successfully pass probation and thrive in their roles.

 Let’s have a look at what that looks like in practice.

-Onboarding is giving a new hire the means and training to do their best work right from the start so that they can:
+Giving new hires the means and training to do their best work right from their start date is a priority, and onboarding is crucial to get that right so they can:

-- Understand their role and the expectations around it
+- Fit into their role and understand the expectations around it

-- Engage with the company’s values to feel part of the team
+- Engage with the company’s values and feel part of the team

 - Successfully pass probation